-Copenhagen has almost 400 km bicycle tracks and lanes are almost 400 kilometres in total.
-With more than one third of the population of Copenhagen commuting by bike daily, they bike a total of 1.31 million kilometers are ridden on bicycle in Copenhagen - every day.
+Copenhagen bicycle tracks and lanes are almost 400 kilometres in total.
+With more than one third of the population of Copenhagen commuting by bike daily, they bike a total of 1.31 million kilometres - every day.

 The International Cycling Union, UCI, appointed Copenhagen to be the first official Bike City in the world from 2008-2011.

 Middle class families and top politicians

-Though cycling is the cheapest mean of transportation next to walking Copenhageners love their bikes no matter their financial income.
+Though cycling is the cheapest means of transportation next to walking, Copenhageners love their bikes no matter their financial situation.
 Many middle class families with kids in Copenhagen don't even own a car.
-They use their bikes to commute to work, bringing the kids to kindergarten etc. In fact 25 percent of all families with two kids in Copenhagen have a cargo bike.
+They use their bikes to commute to work, bring the kids to kindergarten etc. In fact, 25 percent of all families with two kids in Copenhagen own a cargo bike.

-Even top politicians ride their bike every day to parliament.
-A majority (63 percent) of the members of the Danish parliament, located at Christiansborg Castle in the middle of Copenhagen, commute by bike.
+Even top politicians ride their bike every day to the Parliament.
+A majority (63 percent) of the members of the Danish Parliament, located at Christiansborg Castle in the middle of Copenhagen, commute by bike.

-As a first time visitor in Copenhagen the amount of bicycles on the streets can be overwhelming.
-But you will soon realize, that life in Copenhagen is based on bicycles as a very important means of transportation.
+As a first time visitor in Copenhagen, the amount of bicycles on the streets can be overwhelming.
+However, you will soon realise that life in Copenhagen is based on bicycles as a very important means of transportation.

-With almost 400 km bicycle tracks and lanes and traffic lights especially for bikes, the city's infrastructure is build on the fact that a bicycle is not only the cheapest, healthiest and fastest way to get around the city, it is also a very important factor in reducing carbon emission.
-Therefore bicycle culture is a vital part of the city administrations ambition to become the first carbon neutral capital in the world by 2025.
+With almost 400 kilometres of bicycle tracks and lanes and traffic lights made especially for bikes, the city's infrastructure is built on the fact that a bicycle is not only the cheapest, healthiest and fastest way to get around the city, it is also a very important factor in reducing carbon emissions.
+Therefore, bicycle culture is a vital part of the city administration’s ambition to become the first carbon neutral capital in the world by 2025.